proofofcloud/trust-server/sss-setup.md

 Output: Updates the local `private.sss` file.
 Decodes, verifies and saves the imported share.

-**CRITICAL**: This file is your unique private share.
+**CRITICAL**: This file is your unique private share, and thus must be stored securely.
-Backup: Store it securely offline.

-### 5. Publish Public Information
+### 5. Publish your Public Information
 ```
 sss-tool info
 ```